The section element is used to encapsulate sections of primary content and establish the

 Self-contained secondary content embedded within a section — such as sidebars,

-mini-articles, etc. — should be identified using the aside
+mini-articles, etc. — should be identified using the aside and

-elements, as appropriate.
+article elements, as appropriate.

 EPUBs are typically broken up into smaller XHTML content files to improve rendering, so it's often the case that an entire part cannot be contained in a single file.
 The question becomes, how do you split the chapters into separate files and still retain the part?